GPravallika/CA/README.md

 - Prepare the database using schema from [init.sql](rapido-db/init.sql)

-- [rapido-backend](rapido-backend) is a standard express based node application.
-And hence, can be run using standard node conventions.
+- Api server can be run using standard node conventions.
 Note, you may want to override below environment variables before running

 ``` sh
 npm install